minimice/about-me/README.md

 ## 🇸🇪
 **SEB**
-*April 2022 to Present*
+*April 2022 to November 2024*

-In the Security team and Platform Engineering teams.
+Lead and Senior Engineer in the Security team and Platform Engineering teams.
+I worked in both teams providing technical expertise, guidance, mentorship as well as lead initiatives.

+Salary and benefits ★★★☆☆
+Career growth ★☆☆☆☆
+People ★★☆☆☆

 **Schibsted**
 *Oct 2021 to March 2022*

 In the Cloud Governance team where I served as the AWS expert, providing best practise guidance on everything cloud.

+Salary and benefits ★★☆☆☆
+Career growth ★★☆☆☆
+People ★★☆☆☆

 **H&M**
 *Feb 2021 to Oct 2021*

 In the AI Foundation team (Dev tools and infra) building a unified MLOps platform where teams can share their usecases and build ML models.
 I built terraform modules and served as the IaC expert, evaluating every team's IaC maturity level in the AI foundation business unit (200+ people, 10+ teams).

+Salary and benefits ★★☆☆☆
+Career growth ★★☆☆☆
+People ★★★☆☆

 **Sinch**
 *August 2020 to Feb 2021*

 In the RTC operations team where I helped to improve/monitor their infrastructure on AWS.
 Their platform enables billions of transactions a year.

+Salary and benefits ★★☆☆☆
+Career growth ★★☆☆☆
+People ★★★☆☆

 ## 🇦🇪
 **Etisalat**